thenickao/keeb-hoard/v2/README.md

 _

 User Story:
+- Unregistered users will be able to view information but will not be given permission to add, update, delete, or favorite/save any objects
+- Unregistered users will be able to sign-up
+- Users can sign-in if there is an existing account
+- This will allow all users to have access to the information, but will allow registered users to participate in information sharing and integrity
 - User lands on an welcome/information page
 - There is a navbar with links/buttons for the user to click on to log-in, register, or view the entries in the database
 - When viewing the index of an object, the user may create a new entry or view an existing one